gauravpatil123/Sentence-Completion-NLP-using-TensorFlow/README.md

 # Sentence-Completion-NLP-using-TensorFlow
 Sentence completion model on trained on Shakespeare's "The comedy of error's" using NLP in TensorFlow and Keras

 **Contents**
 - About
 - Dataset
 - Classes
 - Executables
 - Results
 - Conclusions

 **About**
+I have undertaken this project to demonstrate my interpretation of a simple recurrent neural network model for sentence prediction using Bi-directional LSTM cells.
+I have used TensorFLow 2.0 as a Machine Learning framework for this project to build the model and trained the model on a dataset from MIT.
+The build is object oriented and the executables are writtten as scripts.

 **Dataset**
 - [The comedy of error's](http://shakespeare.mit.edu/comedy_errors/full.html)